Coronavirus (COVID-19) Notice – WE’RE OPEN FOR BUSINESS!

 His First Cousin’s family was well known in the community and very wealthy, which could be why all communications suddenly stopped.
 Using multiple DNA Results and Relative’s Family Trees, we were able to identify his biological father, who was born in 1950 of German decent.
 Searching High School Year Books, we were able to identify his First Cousin's Mother and Father, and her younger sister (his mom), all who attended the same High School.
 His mother had dropped out of High School for a year and then later returned back into the same grade (probably to have J.R.).
 His biological father passed away a few years ago, but his mother is still alive.
 They never married.
 Family Tree Updated.

 Blue Ridge Media is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 As an Amazon Associate we earn from qualifying purchases.
-Start your 30-Day Free Trial of Amazon Prime!
+As the Coronavirus Pandemic continues, Amazon is helping communities around the country in a way that very few can – delivering critical emergency supplies directly to your doorstep!